Fundamental limits for learning hidden Markov model parameters: Introduction

 A topic closely related to binary classification/clustering is multiple testing, in which one aims to identify within some large data set a collection of data points which come from a ``discovery'' hypothesis, rather than from the conservative null hypothesis.
 In this setting control of the false discovery rate has been obtained recently for a knockoffs-based method in \cite{MR3912377} and for an empirical Bayes method in \cite{SunCai09,EIK:2021}; in each case estimation of the HMM parameters is an essential first step.
 Modelling the proportion of non-null signals as vanishingly small, as our results permit, would allow for further links to the setting of \emph{sparse} multiple testing, considered for example (with independent data) in \cite{MR2281879,MR4152112}.

-Relative entropy rate, or equivalently Kullback-Leibler rate, between HMMs can be expressed using Blackwell's invariant measure \cite{B57}, but no explicit formulation exists \cite{SiNa2008}.
+Relative entropy rate, or equivalently Kullback--Leibler rate, between HMMs can be expressed using Blackwell's invariant measure \cite{B57}, but no explicit formulation exists \cite{SiNa2008}.
 Providing useful or meaningful upper and lower bounds is a subject of ongoing research \cite{Do03, LuoGuo09, FuhMei2015}.
-In \cref{prop:kul} we obtain a new bound on the Kullback-Leibler rate between HMMs which compared to the aforementioned works does a better job at capturing the effects of the underlying Markov dependency structure, at the expense of holding only for a restricted subspace of parameters.
+In \cref{prop:kul} we obtain a new bound on the Kullback-Leibler rate between HMMs which, compared to the aforementioned works, does a better job at capturing the effects of the underlying Markov dependency structure, at the expense of holding only for a restricted subspace of parameters.

 To the best of our knowledge no prior theoretical result exists addressing the learning of parameters of a HMM when approaching the independent case.
-By experimentally studying the EM algorithm when the multinomial emission distributions approach each other, the authors in \cite{Phys:2020} find a range of parameters for which the EM algorithm behaves badly.
-We believe such behavior is primarily a result of the investigated region approaching the limit where the parameters become unlearnable, not of a limitation of the EM algorithm specifically.
+By experimentally studying the EM algorithm when the multinomial emission distributions approach each other, the authors in \cite{Phys:2020} found a range of parameters for which the EM algorithm behaves badly.
+Their results provided some of the inspiration for the work herein, which we believe shows that such behaviour is primarily a result of the investigated region approaching the limit where the parameters become unlearnable, not of a limitation of the EM algorithm specifically.

 Finally, let us mention that departure from the independence assumption has been noted to allow for better learning also in HMM settings free from the assumption that the Markov chain has a finite state space \cite{MR4119183, MR3433429} (at the expense of stricter assumptions on the emission distributions), and also in other problems including dynamic networks \cite{MR3689311, MR3964859}, image denoising \cite{Ollion:2021}, and deconvolution \cite{gassiat:lecorff:lehericy:2020}.